ii/coredns/plugin.md

 * FORMERR (dns.RcodeFormatError)
 * NOTIMP (dns.RcodeNotImplemented)

 as special and will then assume *nothing* has written to the client.
-In all other cases it is assumes something has been written to the client (by the plugin).
+In all other cases it assumes something has been written to the client (by the plugin).

-The [*example*](https://github.com/coredns/example) plugin shows a bare bones implements that can be used as a starting point for your plugin.
+The [*example*](https://github.com/coredns/example) plugin shows a bare-bones implementation that can be used as a starting point for your plugin.

 ## Hooking It Up